-God speaks to us about Himself clearly as He is who He is.
-From the very first biblical verse from the Scriptures, it is said, clearly and lapidary, that God is the Creator of heaven and earth (Genesis 1:1).
+God speaks to us about Himself clearly, as He is who He is.
+From the very first biblical verse in the Scriptures, it is said, clearly and lapidary, that God is the Creator of heaven and earth (Genesis 1:1).

-God, the One who created this great universe down to the smallest details, can be known… by us.
-He tells us different things about Himself, but He doesn’t stop there: He even calls us to have a personal relationship with Him, and He wants us to get to know Him.
-So it’s not just that we can know something about Him, but we can know Him, and still know Him closely.
+God, the One who created this great universe down to the minor details, can be known… by us.
+He tells us different things about Himself, but He doesn’t stop there: He even calls us to have a personal relationship with Him and wants us to get to know Him.
+So it’s not just that we can learn something about Him but also know Him closely.

 Is God mentioned in the Old Testament?

 Jesus and the Father are one (cf. John 10:30).
 Jesus is no more loving than the Father, and the Father is no more unforgiving of sin than Jesus.
 There is no difference between the God of the Old and the God of the New Testament.
-All the New Testament writers insist on the continuity of the revelation of the God of the Old Testament in the New Testament, so based on Scripture I want to point out three very important things:
+All the New Testament writers insist on the continuity of the revelation of the God of the Old Testament in the New Testament, so based on Scripture, I want to point out three essential things:

-In the Old Testament God is mentioned as being actively present.
-Repeatedly, God himself mentions in the Old Testament that He chose Israel out of love, not because of its merits.
+In the Old Testament, God is mentioned as being actively present.
+Repeatedly, God says in the Old Testament that He chose Israel out of love, not because of its merits.
 When Israel rebelled, God sent prophets to remind them of his love.
 If those prophets were killed, God sent others.

-We discover, then, that we are dealing with a God who is both loving and uncompromising, a God who shares equally in love and justice.
-But God’s love does not include indulgence of sin, but it is precisely this that leads him to be just.
+We then discover that we are dealing with a God who is both loving and uncompromising, who shares equally in love and justice.
+But God’s love does not include indulgence of sin, but it is precisely this that leads him to be.

 What was God’s name in the Old Testament?

-We discover, then, that we are dealing with a God who is both loving and uncompromising, a God who shares love and justice in equal measure.
-But God’s love does not include indulgence of sin, but it is precisely this that leads him to be just.
+We then discover that we are dealing with a God who is both loving and uncompromising and shares love and justice equally.
+But God’s love does not include indulgence of sin, but it is precisely this that leads him to be.

 The God of the Old Testament is called Yahweh.
-The Yahweh of the Old Testament is often angry, vengeful, and merciless, a God who commands unimaginable massacres, mercilessly punishes sin, encourages slavery, and ethnic cleansing, and patronizes a host of other monstrosities.
+The Yahweh of the Old Testament is often angry, vengeful, and ruthless, a God who commands unimaginable massacres mercilessly punishes sin, encourages slavery and ethnic cleansing, and patronizes a host of other atrocities.

-The God of Christian love is said to be, in fact, a cruel and vengeful God who kills in cold blood anyone who opposes him, according to the Old Testament.
+According to the Old Testament, the God of Christian love is said to be a cruel and vengeful God who kills in cold blood.
+Anyone who opposes him is said to be, in fact, a brutal and vengeful God who kills in cold blood.
+Anyone who opposes him, according to the Old Testament.

 Why was God mad in the Old Testament?

-In the Old Testament, judgment is mostly historical and temporary.
-When Israel sinned, they were punished for a time through drought, war, or bondage.
-At first, Israel was punished by local tribes, and later by great empires.
+In the Old Testament, judgment is primarily historical and temporary.
+When Israel sinned, they were punished through drought, war, or bondage.
+At first, Israel was punished by local tribes and later by great empires.
 Yet the punishment was general and temporary.
-In the New Testament, however, punishment is individual and eternal.
+In the New Testament, however, discipline is individual and eternal.
 And sin grieves God immensely.

 According to biblical resources, God was mad in the Old Testament because people sinned so often and were so against God, disobeying Him all the time.
-They killed, they injured themselves, they blasphemed God’s name and then God got very mad.
+They killed, injured themselves, blasphemed God’s name, and then God got very mad.

 Key Verse related to God of Old Testament